Ebenezer-Mulaudzi/Ebenezer-Mulaudzi/README.md

 - 👋 Hi, I’m @Ebenezer-Mulaudzi
-- 👀 I’m interested in robotics and software development.
+- 👀 I’m interested in robotics and embedded systems.
-- 🌱 I’m currently learning python, C# and java
+- 🌱 I’m currently learning python, C, C++ and ROS2
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building and designing robots and developing AI
-- 📫 How to reach me ...
+- 📫 How to reach me Email: tyson18tre@gmail.com Contact NO: 0781453827

 <!---
 Ebenezer-Mulaudzi/Ebenezer-Mulaudzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.